Chapter 18 : For Better or Worse

 Rose scanned the parchment and furrowed her brow.
 "Why, yes.
 Yes, where'd you get this?"

-When she read it, the very last of her intact mental bits snapped.
+When she read Colin's letter, the last of her mental bits snapped.
 According to Lucy—who had asked Daisy, who had overheard from Clarissa, the sister of Harris, who had been innocently sending a letter to his mum at the time wishing her a happy birthday—Rose had ripped her cardigan apart in a rage and ran through the halls, stark raving mad.
 Harris relayed the story after some calming drought and minor counseling.

 "After all we've been through!"
 Rose paced the girls' dorm, still clad in the cardigan, which was now distinctly buttonless.
 "Embarrassed by a few owls coming around when his friends are over!
 Can't keep making excuses, he says!
 What bollocks!"